Backporter/SSE-Fallout-4-Animation-Converter/README.md

 ---------------------------------------------------------------------
 **NOTES:**

-**Some Animation's will fail, i have no control of how Animation's are made so i can't say this will work 100% of the note**
+**Some Animation's will fail, i have no control of how Animation's are made so i can't say this will work 100% of the time**

+**this will only work on Animation's BEHAVIORS WILL NOT WORK(for fallout anyway)**
 --------------------------------------------------------------------------

 Please note: this is beta and bugs are posable so please do report them